ekmolloy/stamps-tutorial/tutorial.md

 *Before moving on, consider comparing the read GEQJ1SS112HN8VO to the reference sequence Heliobacterium_modesticaldum_11 by examining the [alignment previously computed from TIPP](tipp/out/TIPP-RDP-CLOSTRIDIA-95-SRR1219742_alignment.fasta.gz)*

-**FINAL NOTE: Small reference alignments and trees are used in this tutorial to save time and make visualization easy to interpret; however, the benefits of using SEPP/TIPP are greatest when trees have a large evolutionary diameters -- which is more likely for trees are large.
+**FINAL NOTE: Small reference alignments and trees are used in this tutorial to save time and make visualization easier; however, the benefits of using SEPP/TIPP are greatest when trees have a large evolutionary diameters -- which is more likely for trees are large.
 New tools for visualizing phylogenetic placements for large trees are on the way courtesy of [Mike Nute](https://publish.illinois.edu/michaelnute/)!**

 Part III: Phylogenetic (Abundance) Profiling with TIPP
 ------------------------------------------------------